Dizzerin/MIPSY-/README.md

      operations on every instructional line:
      1. Tokenizes the line (separates it into its basic constituents and removes whitespace, comments, commas, etc.)
      2. Verifies the instructions tokens are valid
+        1. Verifies the instruction contains the expected number of tokens
+        2. Verifies the provided registers are valid registers (as specified in the `REGISTERS_DICT` in [dicts.py](dicts.py))
+        3. Verifies the rd register is not a protected/reserved register (such as $0, $zero, etc.)
+        4. Verifies the provided immediate values are numeric and within the range -2^15 and 2^15-1
+        5. Verifies the provided shift amounts are numeric and within the range 0 and 2^5-1
+        6. Verifies provided labels are valid
      3. Assembles the instruction into its final 32-bit binary representation (in ascii)
+        1. Computes addresses for special PC relative address in branch instructions
+        2. Computes addresses for jump instructions
+        3. etc.
      4. Writes the binary representation to the final output file (in ascii)

 ## Testing and verification